 1) Annual Leadership Alignment Meeting: What are the business’s strengths and weaknesses?
 Which weakness(s) will you prioritize this year?
 What are the goals for improvement and how can they be measured?
-How will the business achieve these goals?
-What is each manager’s role and responsibility within the strategic plan?
-An Annual Leadership Alignment Meeting will clearly define the course of the business and set the tone for the entire year.
+How will the business achieve these goals- what is each person’s role and responsibility within the strategic plan?
+An Annual Leadership Alignment Meeting is by far the most critical, as this dialogue will clearly define the course and set the tone for the entire year.

-3) Morning All-Staff Rally: In today’s workforce, the leader has evolved from a “boss” to a “coach”, charged with the task of motivating and inspiring her team.
-The Morning Rally does exactly that.
-In this 5-10 minute all-staff meeting, you can make company goals and objectives tangible by sharing a 5 star client review, recognizing a staff member for a job well done, or highlighting a tip of the day for improving performance.
-The rally is designed to kick-starting the day with company objectives front of mind.
+3) Daily Staff Huddle: In today’s workforce, the leader has evolved from a “boss” to a “coach”, charged with the task of motivating and inspiring the behavior of her team.
+A Daily Huddle does exactly that.
+In this 5-10 minute morning staff meeting, you can make company goals and objectives tangible by sharing a5 star client review, recognizing a staff member for a job well done, or highlighting a tip of the day for improving performance.
+The daily staff huddle is designed to kick-starting the day with company objectives front of mind.
 It should be positive and energizing- a part of the day that your staff really looks forward to.
 (Donuts help 😉)

-4) Monthly All-Staff Meeting: While company objectives, business results, recognition,and training are all key components of an effective Monthly All-Staff Meeting, it serves a much greater purpose.
+4) Monthly All-Staff Meeting: While company objectives, business results, training, and recognition are all key components of an effective Monthly All-Staff Meeting, it serves a much greater purpose.
 Once per month, all facets of the business come together to reunite under a common goal.
-As the leader of your team, use this as an opportunity emphasize the importance of each cog in the wheel.
-This will connect positive results to teamwork and reinforce a strong team dynamic.
+This meeting serves to reinforce a strong team dynamic, emphasizing the importance of each cog and its effect on business results.

-In my communication strategy, I combined a variety of clear and consistent formats designed to inform, align, motivate,and unify.
-It's important to remember that communication comes in many forms and not all communication is created equal.
-The strength of your communication strategy can be measured by your team’s performance.
-As the saying goes,“communication is the response you get.”
-If you aren't happy with the response, it's time to re-evaluate the message.
+When it comes to communication strategies, it’s important to implement a variety of clear and consistent formats designed to inform, align, motivate, and unify.
+Communication comes in many forms and not all communication is created equal.
+The strength of your communication strategy can be measured by the quality of your performance results.
+As the saying goes, “communication is the response you get.”

 We're all so multifaceted, juggling work, family, romance, etc. We do our best to keep all the balls in the air and prevent a challenge in one area from affecting the others.
 But what if the key to success is not in compartmentalizing, but rather in embracing all the facets that make us a whole human, and sharing that person with the people in our lives?